swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

         }
     }

+When testing, instead of `yourdomainname.com`, you can substitute the local IP address, eg `192.168.1.200`.

 To enable the website, create a symbolic link from the sites-available to the sites-enabled folder.
 This will make it easy to temporary disable sites in the future.

     $ sudo ln -s /etc/nginx/sites-available/nancydemo /etc/nginx/sites-enabled/nancydemo